red2922/CYBR-404/README.md

 # CYBR-404

-CYBR-404 Software Engineering
+## CYBR-404 Software Engineering

-This Repository will be used to record process within CYBR-404 Software Engineering
+This Repository will be used to record processes within CYBR-404 Software Engineering

+## Assignments

+## Projects

+## Landmark Documentation